rpep/rpep.github.io/content/posts/best-practices-django-views.md

 ```

 A few more things to note here, however:
-* Like with APIView we inherit from GenericViewSet which is designed to work with the ORM and serializers rather than ViewSet when using Mixins.
+* Like with APIView we end up with a class that inherits from GenericViewSet which is designed to work with the ORM and serializers rather than ViewSet when using Mixins.
 * Rather than inheriting each mixin individually, you can inherit from 'collections' of these - for e.g. [ModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset) or [ReadOnlyModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#readonlymodelviewset).
 In practice, I prefer to specifically choose the subset mixins I actually need.
 * This is very much the way that the documentation pushes you to write a viewset.
 However, we've only been able to specify a *single* serializer, despite the fact we might need to use multiple ones.
 * The Mixins are not actually unique to the ViewSet - they can be used in the ordinary APIView type methods, but you would for e.g. need to call the 'list' or 'retrieve' method directly from your 'get' method.

 # Customising Behaviour

-As we noted in the previous example, there are often times when you need to customise the behaviour - there it was in having different serializers for different actions, but we can foresee examples like where an authenticated user might get a different set of results to an unauthenticated user.
+As we noted in the previous example, there are often times when you need to customise the behaviour - in that example, it was in having different serializers for different actions, but we can foresee examples like where an authenticated user might get a different set of results to an unauthenticated user.
 In these cases, there are effectively two options:
 * We go back to writing our own boilerplate methods, and give up one the ones provided by DRF.
 * We don't specify properties like 'queryset' and 'serializer' when we inherit from APIView or ViewSets.
 We instead provide a method `get_<attribute_name>` that provides that attribute dynamically, for e.g. based on the user or other information we can garner from the request.